My Fair Lady: 2016 Australian production

 The Gordon Frost Organisation, together with Opera Australia, presented a production at the Sydney Opera House from August 30 to November 5, 2016.
 It was directed by Julie Andrews and featured the set and costume designs of the original 1956 production by Smith and Beaton.
 The production sold more tickets than any other in the history of the Sydney Opera House.
 The show's opening run in Sydney was so successful that in November 2016, ticket pre-sales were released for a re-run in Sydney, with the extra shows scheduled between August 24 and September 10, 2017, at the Capitol Theatre.
 In 2017, the show toured to Brisbane from March 12 and Melbourne from May 11.

 The cast featured Alex Jennings as Higgins (Charles Edwards for Brisbane and Melbourne seasons), Anna O'Byrne as Eliza, Reg Livermore as Alfred P. Doolittle, Robyn Nevin as Mrs. Higgins (later Pamela Rabe), Mark Vincent as Freddy, Tony Llewellyn-Jones as Colonel Pickering, Deidre Rubenstein as Mrs. Pearce, and David Whitney as Karpathy.

+Planned production

+What the producer describes as a "chamber production", directed by Maria Friedman, is scheduled run at the Pitlochry Festival Theatre from 21 November to 31 December 2026, starring the theatre's new artistic director Alan Cumming as Henry Higgins.